Cathy A.

 Rigidity in your approach can hinder your effectiveness.
 Be open to adapting your strategy based on the flow of the discussion, new information, and the overall dynamics of the debate.

-Example: Despite new research emerging during a debate on healthcare, sticking rigidly to preconceived notions without incorporating the updated information reflects a failure to adapt and undermines the credibility of the argument.
+Example: Even with new research emerging during a healthcare debate, sticking to preconceived notions weakens your case.
+Failing to incorporate updated information shows an inability to adapt.
+This approach undermines the credibility of your argument.

 However, not everyone can craft a persuasive debate that captivates the audience.
 If you're not good at writing an interesting debate, get help from an expert speech writing service at MyPerfectWords.com.